One-dimensional polymers in random environments: stretching vs. folding

-We fix some constant $A>0$ (large), and we split the partition function as
+We fix some constant $A =A(\hat h)$ (large) and we split the partition function as

-The strategy of proof is similar to that in Region $R_2$, but with only two steps: (1)~we show that for $A$ large enough, after taking logarithm and dividing by $N^{1-2\xi}$, the first term converges to some constant (independent of $A$ if $A$ is large enough) in probability; (2)~we show that if $A$ is large enough, the second term is negligible compared to the first one.
+The strategy of proof is similar to that in Region $R_2$, but with only two steps: (1)~we show that after taking logarithm and dividing by $N^{1-2\xi}$, the first term converges to some constant independent of $A$ (if $A$ is large enough); (2)~we show that for $A$ large the second term is negligible compared to the first one.

-\paragraph*{Step 1} We prove the following lemma. \begin{lemma} In Region 5, we have that for any $A>0$, as $N\to\infty$,
+\paragraph*{Step 1.} We prove the following lemma. \begin{lemma} In Region $R_5$, we have that for any $A>0$